Sphereon-Opensource/OpenID-Federation/README.md

 ### Local Key Management System

-The Local Key Management Service is designed primarily for testing, development, and local experimentation purposes. **It is not intended for use in production environments** due to significant security and compliance risks.
+The Local Key Management Service (in-memory) is designed primarily for testing, development, and local experimentation purposes. **It is not intended for use in production environments** due to significant security and compliance risks.

 ## Introduction